-- 1.1 This Agreement sets out the standard terms and conditions applicable to all seafarers serving on any ship listed in Annex I in respect of which there is in existence a Special Agreement made between ITF (International Transport Workers' federation) and the owner or operator. - 1.2 This Agreement is deemed to be incorporated into and to contain the terms and conditions of employment of any seafarer to whom this Agreement applies whether or not the company has entered into an individual Contract of Employment with the seafarer. - 1.3 The Special Agreement requires the Owners (inter alia) to employ the seafarers on the terms and conditions of an ITF approved agreement, and to enter into individual contracts of employment with any seafarer to whom this Agreement applies, incorporating the terms and conditions of an ITF approved Agreement.
+- 1.1 This Agreement (hereinafter "CBA") sets out the standard terms and conditions applicable to all seafarers serving on any ship listed in Annex I in respect of which there is in existence a Special Agreement made between ITF (International Transport Workers' federation) and the owner or operator. - 1.2 This Agreement is deemed to be incorporated into and to contain the terms and conditions of the contract of employment of any seafarer to whom this Agreement applies. - 1.3 The Special Agreement requires the Owners (inter alia) to employ the seafarers on the terms and conditions of an ITF approved agreement, and to enter into individual contracts of employment with any seafarer to whom this Agreement applies, incorporating the terms and conditions of an ITF approved Agreement.
 The Company undertakes that it will comply with all the terms and conditions of this Agreement.
 The Company shall further ensure that signed copies of the applicable ITF approved Agreement (CBA) and of the ITF Special Agreement are available on board in English. - 1.4 The words "seafarer", "ship", Special Agreement', "union", "ITF" and "company" when used in this Agreement shall have the same meaning as in the Special Agreement.
-Furthermore, "seafarer" means any person who is employed or engaged or works in any capacity to whom this collective bargaining agreement applies. - 1.5 Each seafarer, in accordance with 1.1 above, shall be covered by the Agreement with effect from the date on which they are engaged, whether they have signed Articles or not, until the date on which they sign off and/or the date until which, in accordance with this Agreement, the company is liable for the payment of wages, whether or not any employment contract is executed between the seafarer and the company and whether or not the Ship's Articles are endorsed or amended to include the rates of pay specified in this Agreement.
+Furthermore, "seafarer" means any person who is employed or engaged or works in any capacity to whom this collective bargaining agreement applies."MLC" means Maritime Labour Convention adopted by the General Conference of the International Labour Organization on 23 February 2006. - 1.5 Each seafarer, in accordance with 1.1 above, shall be covered by the Agreement with effect from the date on which they are engaged, whether they have signed Articles or not, until the date on which they sign off or if later the date until which, in accordance with this Agreement, the company is liable for the payment of wages, whether or not any employment contract is executed between the seafarer and the company and whether or not the Ship's Articles are endorsed or amended to include the rates of pay specified in this Agreement.